beaulebens/keyring/readme.txt

 * Bugfix: Use static "Cancel" URIs in UIs.
 Props @pgl.
 * Bugfix: Remove some WordPress.com-specific code from Eventbrite.
 * Bugfix: Ensure that `PUT` requests have a `Content-Length` header set.
 Props @glendaviesnz.
+* Bugfix: Compatibility with more recent versions of PHP7, and PHP8.
+* Bugfix: Apply keyring_access_token filter properly in Instapaper.

 = 2.0 =
 * Bugfix BREAKING: Remove invalid reference to $this in error handler.
 Changes number of params passed to keyring_error action.